jacksgt/lambda-layer-tool/README.md

 A tool to programmatically build and publish Layers for AWS Lambda.

 Instead of manually copy & pasting build instructions for a Lambda Layer into your shell or trying to script your way around, use this tool to automate the process.
-Given a simple YAML file, it will install the specified dependencies in a clean environment, strip any binaries inside, apply exclusion patterns and bundle everything up into an archive.
+Given a simple YAML file, it will:
+* create a new, clean directory for the lambda layer,
+* run specified pre-installation commands,
+* install python requirements with Pip in a virtual environment,
+* strip any binaries and libraries in the lambda directory,
+* apply global and layer-specific exclusion patterns,
+* bundle the remainder up into a ZIP archive.

 Then, you can use the tool to publish the new layer (version) on AWS.

 Here is a simple example: